 International Internet Magazine.
 Baltic States news & analytics

-Keyword tags: Crisis, Financial Services, Investments, Latvia, Legislation, Markets and Companies, Metals Market
+Keyword tags: EU – Baltic States, Good for Business, Latvia, Markets and Companies, Metals Market

 Latest data compiled by the Central Statistical Bureau of Latvia show that, compared to January 2013, industrial production in January of this year (according to calendar adjusted data at constant prices) has dropped by 11%.

 With halt in production at the metallurgical company Liepajas metalurgs, manufacturing volumes in the city of Liepaja (southwestern Latvia) have reduced by approximately 50%, however, manufacturing volumes in the city still remain higher than any other city in Latvia outside Riga, LETA was informed by Liepaja City Council public relations representative Andrejs Rjabcevs.

 The stoppage of production at Liepaja's largest manufacturing company – joint-stock Liepajas metalurgs, has left less of an impact on the city as previously feared, SEB banka President Ainars Ozols said in an interview on ''Rietumu Radio'' today, informs LETA.

 Two of the creditors of the insolvent Latvian metallurgical company Liepajas metalurgs – joint-stock Citadele banka and joint-stock SEB banka, have yet to give the green light for the company's sales plan, the company's insolvency administrator Haralds Velmers told the business information portal Nozare.lv.

 Extending the deadline for selling the troubled joint-stock metallurgical company Liepajas metalurgs is not in the city's interest, as Liepaja Mayor Uldis Sesks (Liepaja Party) said in an interview with "Rietumu Radio" this morning, cites LETA.